medbalighhamdi/Patterns.DistributedJoins/README.md

   - Build performant and solid Infrastructure layer logic for joining local and remote service entities with tackling the most common pitfalls with HTTP-based communications.
   - Abstracting remote service aggregation logic into a single class for multiple consumer usage.
   - A declarative DDD-oriented approach that demegates service aggregation logic into a class holding a central responsibility.
-  - A rich domain layer with only service related logic.
+  - A rich domain layer with only service-related logic.
   - An [API Composition pattern](https://microservices.io/patterns/data/api-composition.html) with performant and centralized remote HTTP services aggregation.

 # Repository usage